I-2-1-40.Critical Case Procedures

 • The claimant lacks medicine or medical care and is unable to obtain it, or access to necessary medical care is restricted because of a lack of resources.

-Absent evidence to the contrary, accept a person's allegation that the person does not have enough income or resources to meet an immediate threat to their health or safety.
-HO employees will err on the side of designating the case critical.
-If a dire need situation becomes non-critical, the critical designation can be removed or modified.
+Absent evidence to the contrary, accept a claimant's or other individual's allegation of the claimant's circumstances.
+HO employees will err on the side of designating the case dire need.
+If it is later determined that the situation no longer meets the dire need criteria, the designation can be removed or modified.
 See subsection B.2. below.

 Dire Need cases are identified by:

-• A “Critical Case/Dire Need” flag (HALLEX I-2-1-94) in a paper case or, in an electronic case, by the “Dire Need Situation” flag in eView.
+• A “Critical Case” sheet (HALLEX I-2-1-94) in a paper case or, in an electronic case, by the “Dire Need Situation” flag in eView.

-A case identified by the FO or DDS as a homeless case in accordance with POMS DI 11005.004, or as a critical case because of dire financial need or because the non-receipt or interruption of benefits has caused a hardship in accordance with POMS DI 23020.005, must be designated as a dire need case at the hearings level, unless the circumstances have changed sufficiently to no longer warrant such designation.
+A case identified by the FO or DDS as dire need in accordance with POMS DI 23020.030, must be designated as a dire need case at the hearing level, unless the circumstances have changed sufficiently to no longer warrant such designation.
+A case identified by the FO or DDS with an “Eviction” flag should be reviewed to determine if the “Dire Need Situation” flag or “DRND” characteristic should also be applied to the case.

-HO staff may designate the case as critical if there is an indication that the claimant is suicidal, homicidal, or potentially violent.
-See instructions in HALLEX I-1-9-5.
+A potentially violent situation exists if there is an indication that the claimant is suicidal, homicidal, or otherwise potentially violent.
+See instructions in HALLEX I-1-9-5 and I-1-9-7.

-• A “Critical Case” flag (HALLEX I-2-1-94) in a paper case or, in an electronic case, by the “Homicidal/Potential Violent” or “Suicide Threat” flag in eView.
+• A “Critical Case” sheet (HALLEX I-2-1-94) in a paper case or, in an electronic case, by the “Homicidal/Potential Violent” or “Suicide Threat” flag in eView.

-In the OHO RO, the Regional Chief Administrative Law Judge (RCALJ) or the Regional Management Officer (RMO) is responsible for designating critical cases.
-The RMO is the primary point of contact for all inquiries on TERI, VPAT, MC/WW, and CAL cases.
+In the OHO RO, the Regional Chief Administrative Law Judge (RCALJ) or the Regional Management Officer (RMO) is responsible for designating cases as critical.
+The RMO is the primary point of contact for all inquiries on these cases.

 In the HO, the Hearing Office Chief Administrative Law Judge (HOCALJ) or the HOCALJ's designee (e.g., Hearing Office Director, Group Supervisor, or assigned administrative law judge (ALJ) with express delegation from the HOCALJ) is responsible for designating critical cases.
-The HOCALJ is the ultimate point of contact for critical cases and ensuring that procedures are followed, even if the HOCALJ has delegated critical case designation authority to another manager.
+The HOCALJ is the ultimate point of contact for cases that require expedited processing and ensuring that procedures are followed, even if the HOCALJ has delegated designation authority to another manager.

 NOTE:

-If the case has been assigned to an ALJ when the HO is first notified of the critical case allegation, but the assigned ALJ is absent or unavailable for more than 24 hours, the HOCALJ or an individual designated by the HOCALJ will add the critical designation.
-If the ALJ is on prolonged leave, see HALLEX I-2-1-55 F for situations when a HOCALJ may reassign a critical case to a different ALJ.
+If the case has been assigned to an ALJ when the HO is first notified of the critical case allegation, and the assigned ALJ is absent or unavailable for more than 24 hours, the HOCALJ or an individual designated by the HOCALJ will add the appropriate designation.
+If the ALJ is on prolonged leave, see HALLEX I-2-1-55 F for situations when a HOCALJ may reassign a case to a different ALJ.

 2. Removing a Critical Case Designation

-If a case is erroneously designated as critical or the condition that formed the basis of the critical designation is no longer present, the HOCALJ or the HOCALJ's designee may remove the critical designation.
+If a case is erroneously designated as critical or the condition or situation that formed the basis of the designation is no longer present, the HOCALJ or the HOCALJ's designee may remove the designation.

 NOTE: